What is spoofing? Spoofing definition

 - Spear phishing attacks target an individual or small group within a company and will include personalized language and address the recipient by name.

 - Typos—lots of them.
-Try as they might to fool us, email scammers don't spend much time proofreading their own work.
-Email spoofs often have typos—or worse.
-If the email looks like someone translated the text through Google Translate, chances are it was.
-Be wary of unusual sentence constructions.
-Here's an example: "Greetings sir.
-If you please, make certain this data is well and good."
-Bizarre sentences like that should give you a reason to be suspicious unless big tech companies are hiring time travelling writers from the Victorian era.
+Try as they might to fool us, email scammers often don't spend much time proofreading their own work.
+Email spoofs often have typos, or they look like someone translated the text through Google Translate.
+Be wary of unusual sentence constructions; companies like Facebook or PayPal are unlikely to make such errors in their emails to customers.

 Email spoofing plays a critical role in sextortion scams.
-These scams trick us into thinking our webcams (which have been around for 25 years, can you believe it?) have been hijacked with spyware and used to record us watching porn.
+These scams trick us into thinking our webcams have been hijacked with spyware and used to record us watching porn.
 These spoofed emails will say something like "I've been watching you watch porn," which is an incredibly weird thing to say.
 Who's the real creep in this scenario?
-The scammers then demand some amount of Bitcoin or else they will send the video to all your contacts.
-To create the impression of legitimacy the emails will also include an outdated password from some previous data breach.
+The scammers then demand some amount of Bitcoin or other cryptocurrency or else they will send the video to all your contacts.
+To create the impression of legitimacy the emails may also include an outdated password from some previous data breach.
 The spoof comes into play when the scammers disguise the email sender field to look as if it's being sent from your supposedly breached email account.
 Rest assured, chances are no one is actually watching you.